An ACT Government Website

 Travel health consultations

 Pharmacists are an important source of health advice for travellers.
-In any scenario when a pharmacist supports a traveller’s pre-travel healthcare needs, it is important that the traveller receives a comprehensive assessment and advice based on their individual needs.
-They may require referral to, or further communication with, a GP or travel medicine practitioner.
+When you support a traveller’s pre-travel healthcare needs, it is important they receive a comprehensive assessment and advice based on their individual needs.

 Administration of medicines for injection by pharmacists

 The Medicines, Poisons and Therapeutic Goods Act 2008 and the Medicines, Poisons and Therapeutic Goods Regulation 2008 Schedule 1, Part 1.9 (Pharmacists and employees) authorises pharmacists to administer medicines, including medicines for injection.
-This includes all medicines for injection in:

 • schedule 4 and schedule 8 in accordance with the prescription issued by an authorised prescriber to the patient.

 Injectable services provided by pharmacists should only be provided in a safe, clean environment for the benefit of both the pharmacist and patient.
-These services should be provided in a closed consultation room.

 Pharmacists administering medicines for injection should electronically document the administration of the medicine.